-Alaska may have its gold rush days long in the past, but it remains a vital center for all sorts of business and industry.
+Alaska may have its gold rush days long in the past, but it remains a vital site for all sorts of business and industry for the U.S. and international interests.
 Thus, there is a large demand for CPAs and other accountants.
-If you want to become a CPA and work in Alaska, there is a specific path that you must follow if you want your career to kick off on the strongest footing.
-This page is all about how to become a CPA in Alaska, so make sure to bookmark it for future reference.
+If you want earn an accounting degree, and become a CPA and work in the state, there are certain CPA requirements Alaska has in place and a specific path that you must follow if you want your career to kick off on the strongest footing.
+All firms in Alaska have policies governing their public accounting and CPA professionals, which require them to meet specific criteria such as understanding regulation, possessing high-level skills, and continuing their educational learning.
+These are supported by local rules and laws governing accounting personnel and reporting practices.

 The largest part of your CPA preparation is your education.
+If you are serious about becoming an accountant, you will need an accounting degree.
+Most universities offer an accounting degree program.
 You will want to have the strongest academic background you can possibly manage.
-Since Alaska has no residency requirements for its CPAs, you can freely pursue your education in another state.
-Alaska also allows aspiring CPAs to take their exam prior to completing an undergraduate degree, provided that you are 18 semester or 27 quarter hours away from graduation.
+Since Alaska has no residency requirements for its CPAs, you can freely pursue your accounting degree in another state.
+Alaska policy also allows aspiring CPAs to take their exam prior to completing an undergraduate degree in accounting, provided that you are only 18 semester or 27 quarter hours away from graduation and meet additional education requirements.

 Nonetheless, Alaska does require that your transcripts reflect a certain curriculum.
-You will need to complete an undergrad degree with a major concentration in Accounting and 150 total undergraduate hours.
-If you choose to pursue your CPA licensure as a student in an MBA program, you will likewise need to reflect certain accounting coursework on your transcripts.
+Students will need to complete an undergraduate degree with a major concentration based in Accounting and 150 total undergraduate or graduate credit hours.
+If you choose to pursue your accounting degree and CPA licensure as a student in an MBA program, you will likewise need to reflect a thorough overview of accounting coursework on your transcripts.
 In particular, the state board of accountancy requires that your academic record be comprised of:

 24 semester hours in accounting at or above the intermediate level.
 Courses include: